UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 3. Self-serve data platform infrastructure
 4. Federated Governance

 The big differentiators here are the decentralised operational model, supported by data as a product and the self-serve platform.
 For many data professionals, this is a huge change in the way of working because our architectural paradigm is shifting away from a centralised model to one which is decentralised and democratised.
-As a

 ## Decentralised Data Ownership and Architecture

+A foundational principle of data mesh is the decentralisation of ownership of data to those closest to it.
+Those closest to it are those in the business, often using the operational systems and also using analytical data.
+Responsibility and ownership of the data is devolved from a central function to business units and domains.
+Therefore any change to how a business domain organises itself is limited to the domain itself rather than impacting the entire organisation.
+This is referred to as the bounded domain context.

+Teams responsible for the business operation, e.g. CRM team responsible for Customers, are also responsible for the ownership and serving of the analytical data relating to their domain.

+Because our organisations are often separated based on domains, our architecture needs to be arranged to support that.
+The interfaces of a domain needs to enable operational capabilities, e.g. registering a customer, but also provide an analytical endpoint, e.g. Newly registered Customers over last X months, to consumers.
+This means that domains must be able to provide these capabilities independently of other domains - essentially decoupling the analytical process at a domain level, much in the same way that microservices have decoupled operational capabilities at the domain level.

+{{< img src="images/domain-context.png" alt="Image visualising the domain context - with O for operational capabilities and A as analytical endpoints" width="700" align="center">}}

+In the diagram above, we have the context of the domain - being the team and the systems they own - an operational capabiliity (represented by O), and an analytical endpoint (represented by A).

+Whilst we've decoupled the analytical process at the domain level, we haven't removed dependencies as there will exist dependencies between domains of operational and analytical endpoints, particularly of business critical domains.

+There is, however, an assumption that operational systems have been built and maintained in-house for there to be this organisational alignment by domain, as well as a seamless sharing of data in domains.
+And, for some domains such as Customer and Product, it might also require significant investment in mastering data - so that there is a consistent view of these critical domains across systems.

 ## Data Products